Wildrose Independence Party of Alberta: Leadership dispute with Hinman

 Paul Hinman ran in the 2022 Fort McMurray-Lac La Biche by-election.
 Hinman was not a resident of the Fort McMurray or Lac La Biche regions, but denied he was an opportunist or ignorant of local issues facing the riding.
 He told Fort McMurray Today he was running as a candidate because he felt it was “the most important election in Alberta’s near-term history."
 He said he had stopped supporting Kenney and the UCP because he felt "Jason Kenney and the UCP have betrayed us by not standing up to Ottawa."

 Hinman finished third in the by-election, behind NDP candidate Ariana Mancini and UCP MLA Brian Jean.
 After the by-election, the party began a review of Hinman's leadership and his performance in the campaign.
 After the review concluded, he was removed as party leader on June 28, 2022.

 The review accused Hinman of paying himself with party money during the by-election.
 The review also wrote that Hinman was not familiar with the needs and concerns shared by people living in the riding, despite his commentary on community issues at local forums and in interviews with Harvard Media's CFVR-FM and Fort McMurray Today.
 The review was not released publicly, but a copy was leaked to the Western Standard.

 Hinman denied all of the party's accusations against him.
 He told CTV News that the party was being taken over by "implants, plants, agents inside our board" who are opposed to an independent Alberta.
 Hinman was reinstated as leader during the party's annual general meeting in Red Deer on July 23, 2022.
 The party's board of governors were forced out.

 A Court of King's Bench justice ruled on October 21, 2022 that Hinman had been legally removed as leader of the party.
 Jeevan Mangat was named interim party leader.
 Hinman is appealing the decision.
 The party's board also accused Hinman and his supporters of disrupting the AGM and pressuring people to either leave or support Hinman.
 They are suing Hinman for $180,000.

+Mangat leadership

+After assuming the interim party leadership, Mangat ran in the 2022 Brooks-Medicine Hat provincial by-election, finishing last with 0.44%.

+In the 2023 Alberta general election, the party endorsed the United Conservative Party in electoral districts where the Wildrose Independence Party was not fielding a candidate.
+The party ended up only running 2 candidates.

+Mangat remained as the interim leader until early 2026, when he was no longer listed as the leader on the Elections Alberta website, leaving the position vacant.
+He left the party and joined the United Conservative Party.